bagrinsergiu/BitBlox-KB/integrations/third/mailchimp/index.rst

 		|mailchimp-choose-mailchimp|

-4. In the pop-up click **New Account**
+4. Click **Connect New Account**

 	.. class:: screenshot

 		|mailchimp-connect-new-account|

-5. Log into your MailChimp account.
+5. Log in to your MailChimp account.
 If this window doesn't appear, make sure your browser is not blocking popups from BitBlox

     .. class:: screenshot